Algebra of double cosets of a symmetric group by a smaller symmetric group

 { Fix a natural $\alpha$.
 Let $n\ge \alpha$ be an integer.
 Consider the symmetric group $S_{\alpha+n}$ and its subgroup $S_n$.
-We consider the group algebra of $S_{\alpha+n}$ and its subalgebra $\bbO[\alpha;n]$ consisting of $S_n$-biinvariant functions, i.e., functions, which are constant on double cosets of $S_{\alpha+n}$ with respect to $S_n$.
-We obtain a simple description of $\bbO[\alpha;n]$ in terms of generators and relations.
-We also construct an interpolating family of algebras $\bbO[\alpha;n]$ depending on a complex parameter $n$. }
+We consider the group algebra of $S_{\alpha+n}$ and its subalgebra $\mathbb{O}[\alpha;n]$ consisting of $S_n$-biinvariant functions, i.e., functions, which are constant on double cosets of $S_{\alpha+n}$ with respect to $S_n$.
+We obtain two simple descriptions of $\mathbb{O}[\alpha;n]$.
+First, we write explicitly formulas for multiplication in a natural basis (structure constants are Pochhammer symbols).
+Secondly, we describe this algebra in terms of generators and relations.
+We also construct an interpolating family of algebras $\mathbb{O}[\alpha;\nu]$ depending on a complex parameter $\nu$. }